 Do you have any writing rituals?

-If you mean that I must have coffee before writing, then no. I’m not much of a coffee drinker.
-But I do us this app called Pomodoro Challenge each time I sit down to write.
+Yes, black tea and I do us this app called Pomodoro Challenge each time I sit down to write.
 It’s basically a time management technique.
 It breaks down your work in a twenty-minute (or custom) intervals.
 It usually helps me stay focus because let’s face it, writing is one of the easiest things to not do.

 Where do your ideas come from?